Man attempts to escape jail after pleading guilty to shooting Moss Point K-9 - NewsBreak

 According to reports, a Washington Parish Grand Jury indicted 53-year-old Shannon Brady Polkey on 2 counts of first-degree rape of a victim under the age of 13, 1 count of sexual battery of a victim under 13, and 1 count of failure to register as a sex offender.

-BILOXI, Miss.
-(WLOX) - During the early hours of Tuesday, police responded to reports of a shooting on Holly Circle, between Walnut Court and Orange Court, in Gulfport.
-At around 3:39 a.m., officers arrived to the scene and found a female victim suffering from multiple gunshot wounds.
-She would be transported to a local hospital where her status was listed as stable.
+On August 9, 2022, at approximately 3:39 a.m., the Gulfport Police Department responded to the 170 block of Holly Circle in reference to a shooting.
+Once on scene, officers located a female victim suffering from multiple gunshot wounds.
+The victim was transported to a local area hospital where her status was listed as stable.

 Sea Coast Echo

-Note: UPDATE (5:25 p.m.): Takea Shackleford was questioned while being taken to Metro Jail.
-Here’s a transcript of what Takea said when being questioned about the thefts, and the stabbing.
-Do you have anything to say about the stabbing at Family Dollar?
-Shackleford: No, I don’t.
-Do you have anything to say about why you have […]